SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### slideshow tool > options

 In options you can define the position of the picture within the frame.
 This is important when you are using pictures with different dimensions.
-In "settings" it is possible to choose to loop the slideshow.
-If "loop" is checked, after the final slide the slideshow will continue with the first slide again.
+In __settings__ it is possible to choose to loop the slideshow.
+If __loop__ option is checked, after the final slide the slideshow will continue with the first slide again.
 You can choose whether to hide the navigation bar or whether to give the reader the option to enlarge the picture with a click on the picture in your weave.

-In "automate" you can set the autoplay to run automatically after the first click ("run after click") or after loading the page ("autoplay").
-When choosing autoplay you must define the speed the slide will change.
-You can customise the duration of each slide ("speed per slide") or let each slide change at the default speed.
+In __automate__ you can set the autoplay to:

+* *run after click* : run automatically after the first click
+* *autoplay* 		: after loading the page

+When choosing *autoplay* you must define the speed the slide will change.
+You can customise the duration of each slide (*speed per slide*) or let each slide change at the default speed.

 As mentioned before, you can append audio files to each slide.
-Please note, you first have to upload the file into your "simple media" folder.
-In options > audio you can regulate the time of a crossfade (one audio file fades out while a second fades in at a specified time).
+Please note, you first have to upload the file into your __simple media__ folder.
+In __options__, __audio__ you can regulate the time of a crossfade (one audio file fades out while a second fades in at a specified time).
 You can also choose the fade duration and the timeout of an audio file.

 ### shape tool